From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 \[\int \frac{r^2}{\sqrt{r^2 - x^2}}\,dx = r^2\,\arcsin\!\left(\frac{x}{r}\right) + C\]

-The remaining piece of the circle area (involving \(x\sqrt{r^2 - x^2}\)) has a geometric interpretation as a triangular region — interpreting the arcsine term as a circular sector area reveals what the second term must be.
+The remaining piece of the circle area (involving \(x\sqrt{r^2 - x^2}\)) has a geometric interpretation as a triangular region – interpreting the arcsine term as a circular sector area reveals the form of the second term.

-Explore – the arcsine antiderivative vs. the integrand:
+Interactive demonstration – the arcsine antiderivative and the integrand:

 The blue curve is \(\arcsin(x/r)\) (the antiderivative) and the red curve is \(\frac{1}{\sqrt{r^2 - x^2}}\) (the integrand).
 At every point, the red value equals the slope of the blue curve.
 Drag \(r\) to change the radius.